Skip to content

 One of the best features of Horween’s football leather is its tack.
 This tacky feel makes the ball easier to grip.
 This type of leather has been used by NFL teams for over 70 years.
 Professional football leagues and amateur football organizations all choose Horween leather for their footballs.

 Among the most popular leathers from Horween are Chromexcel, Shell Cordovan, and Essex.
-Chromexcel is an aniline leather, which is colored with soluble dyes.
-This type of leather is very durable, getting better with age.
+Chromexcel is aniline leather, which is colored with soluble dyes.
+This type of leather is very durable, and getting better with age.
 It’s even waterproof.
-It’s also prone to scratching and has high oil content.
+It’s also prone to scratching and has a high oil content.

 In addition to having a waterproof coating, Horween’s footballs also have a special treatment.
 They’re brushed in multi-directional motions to ensure an even distribution of tack, conditioner, and mud.
 This helps to prevent moisture from settling into lace holes and bladder, which can lead to ice formation.